 - Pumpkin Pie Spice: If you would like to make your own pumpkin pie spice, see Homemade Pumpkin Pie Spice.

-- Xylitol: You can substitute any healthy sweetener for the xylitol.
+- Sweeteners: You can substitute any healthy sweetener for the xylitol or the stevia.

 - Place all ingredients in a blender (a high speed blender like Vitamix is recommended, and LOVED by this blog owner).